Linuxfabrik/monitoring-plugins/check-plugins/mysql-system/README.md

                     [--maxportsallowed MAXPORTSALLOWED]

 Checks Linux kernel parameters that affect MySQL/MariaDB stability and
-performance: vm.swappiness, the asynchronous-I/O event ceiling fs.aio-max-nr,
+performance: `vm.swappiness`, the asynchronous-I/O event ceiling `fs.aio-max-
-the per-process file-handle ceiling fs.nr_open, and (on hosts that mount NFS) the sunrpc TCP slot-table size.
+nr`, the per-process file-handle ceiling `fs.nr_open`, and (on hosts that mount NFS) the sunrpc TCP slot-table size (`sunrpc.tcp_slot_table_entries`).
 Optionally also flags hosts that listen on too many TCP ports.
 Alerts on misconfigured settings.

 options:
   -h, --help            show this help message and exit